ripu23/Url-Shortener/README.md

 2. Install [mongoDB](https://www.mongodb.com/download-center)
 3. Install [NodeJS](https://nodejs.org/en/download/)
 4. Start mongoDB by typing`mongod` on the terminal.
-5. Open the terminal on the folder you have cloned this repository.
+5. Open the terminal in the folder you have cloned this repository.
 6. Start the node server by typing `node server` or if you have nodemon install type `nodemon server.js`. and you are go to go, the application is up and running on 127.0.0.1:3000.
 3000 is the default port, you can configure it by editing the server.js file.